cite-architecture/codexFacsimile/docs/index.md

 - visual table of contents (thumbnail images linked to facsimile page)
 - navigation (prev/next)
 - facimile images linked to an installation of the Homer Multitext project's Image Citation Tool

+Configuration: TBA

+- URL to image citation tool
+- size of thumbnail images in table of contents
+- number of thumbnails in row of table of contents